berkunal/guidance-for-electric-vehicle-battery-health-prediction-on-aws/README.md

 ### Introduction

 EV batteries, predominately lithium-ion (Li-ion) batteries, have been the bottleneck for scaling EVs, which are crucial to a net-zero economy.
 One challenge in the EV battery ecosystem is insufficient and inaccurate battery state of health (SOH) and remaining useful life (RUL) monitoring and prediction, resulting in shortened battery lifespan, driver frustration, lack of visibility for end-of-life processing, and wasted critical materials.
 Instead of the conventional static formula-based approach, this Guidance showcases how customers can use the AI/ML capabilities on AWS to easily predict SOH and RUL.
 Predictions of battery health will help OEMs and EV owners proactively plan for battery replacement, and most importantly, can be used to move battery into a new life and promote the overall circular economy of a battery.
-Moreover, integrating fault detection algorithms into EV battery management systems enhances overall system resilience and contributes to the seamless operation of electric vehicles, thus advancing the sustainability goals of the automotive industry.
+Moreover, integrating fault detection algorithms into EV battery management systems in collaboration with [Eatron Technologies](https://eatron.com/), enhances overall system resilience and contributes to the seamless operation of electric vehicles, thus advancing the sustainability goals of the automotive industry.

 The sample code in this project is based on the [Guidance for Electric Vehicle Battery Health Prediction on AWS](https://aws.amazon.com/solutions/guidance/electric-vehicle-battery-health-prediction-on-aws/).
 It deploys an event-driven ML pipeline for EV Battery health prediction using purpose-built services such as [Amazon Forecast](https://aws.amazon.com/forecast/).
 To simulate the data ingestion and consumption portions of the [Connected Mobility Platform](https://docs.aws.amazon.com/architecture-diagrams/latest/connected-mobility-platform-on-aws/connected-mobility-platform-on-aws.html), we build a web application, which allows you to upload battery health data and visualize battery health prediction results.